opasik/Heart_Beat_Classification/README.md

 * [Setup](#setup)

 ## General info
-This purpose of this project is the classification of recorded sound beats and defining heart defects: extrastole and murmur, using MFCC (Mel-frequency cepstrum) and PCA (Principal Component Analysis).
+The purpose of this project is the classification of recorded sound beats and defining heart defects: extrastole and murmur, using MFCC (Mel-frequency cepstrum) and PCA (Principal Component Analysis).

 ## Technologies